 Your website (and your blog in particular) should offer visitors insights into the remodeling process.
 For a lot of homeowners, the entire remodeling process is uncharted territory.
 They may not know where to begin.
 You can explain the process, caution them against pitfalls, and provide tips that can make them successful.
 It sets you up as a trusted expert (you’re not selling, you’re helping them to become comfortable with the process), which enhances your credibility.

 Why is that important?
 Trust is a huge factor for homeowners in deciding which contractor to select.
 People prefer doing business with businesses that they trust.
 This is why content heavy remodeling websites do better.
+If you're not sure where to get started, check out this list of 8 Ideas for Your Next Home Builder Blog Post.

 While you can cover basic information on your website, you can create links to additional information that goes into more detail.
 This actually serves two purposes.
 First, it provides valuable information to your prospects.
 Again, it cements your reputation as an expert.
 But it also benefits you.
 An informed client is much easier to deal with than someone who has no idea about what he or she is getting into.
 But passing on more detailed information also serves an important second marketing purpose: it helps you to qualify your prospects and leads.